Cocoon-Data-Transformation/cocoon/README.md

 Cocoon is a Python project that processes your data locally.

-🌐 Cocoon only shares a sample of data externally for OpenAI API calls.
+🌐 Cocoon shares a sample of data externally for OpenAI API calls.

-🚫 Keep in mind the OpenAI API is not HIPAA compliant.
+🚫 However, OpenAI API is not HIPAA compliant.
 We recommend using anonymized or privatized data sample for trials.

 🛡️ For HIPAA compliance, consider these options:
-1) 🏥 **Azure OpenAI Service**: Apply at [HIPAA Compliance on Azure](https://learn.microsoft.com/en-us/answers/questions/1245418/hipaa-compliance).
-This process may take a few weeks.
+1) 🏥 **Azure OpenAI Service**: Azure OpenAI is [HIPAA Compliant](https://learn.microsoft.com/en-us/answers/questions/1245418/hipaa-compliance).
+It may take a few weeks to apply for Azure OpenAI GPT-4.
-2) 🏢 **OPENAI Enterprise**: Specifically for enterprise use, apply at [OPENAI Enterprise](https://openai.com/enterprise).
+2) 🏢 **OpenAI Enterprise**: Specifically for enterprise use, apply at [OpenAI Enterprise](https://openai.com/enterprise).
 The application process might take longer.

 <hr></details>